whitypig/elscreen-workspace/README.md

 buffers the next time you start emacs... unless something not good happens :)

+## Some drawbacks
-Restoring buffers is limited to some basic buffers, so w3m buffers, for example, won't be restored.
+Buffers to be restored are limited to some basic ones, so w3m buffers, for example, won't be restored.
 Dired buffers ARE resotred with the modified versioin of `revive.el` in my repository.
 If you are insterested, give it a try.

-## Some drawbacks
-If you try to switch for the first time to a workspace in which there are lots of buffers, especially lots of large org-mode buffers, switching to that workspace takes a bit long time.
+Also, if you try to switch for the first time to a workspace in which there are lots of buffers, especially lots of large org-mode buffers, switching to that workspace takes a bit long time.
 Just close your eyes, breathe deeply 3 times and you'll be happy.